quency-ai/.github/_posts/2022-12-23-yak-shaving-in-paradise.markdown

 Caveat: this is not a formal essay, instead is a stream of thought inspired by general holiday-ish boredom.
 Apologies in advanced if you've found yourself wanting your time back after skimming.
 And so it is just my opinion, based on many years of experience in specific software engineering realms and at various organizations.
 I've also put down some basic research for sponsors who wish to remain unknown.
 This is a long read, and I promise no guarentee of anything more than maybe a head-nod or two, and some free entertainment if you're willing.

+No editor was wasted in the production of this, apologies for the write-to-post lack of quality.

 ### TLDR;

 * Known vulnerabilities are a lagging indicator of security, never-ending tail-chasing.
 Just because you think you have none doesn't mean you are secure (at all)